People

 In this presentation I critically examine the applicability of the label ‘non-professional interpreting and translation’ to situations of interpreting and translation that arose in Britain in the years immediately following the Second World War in state and non-state services.
 This was a period of acceleration in terms of cultural and language diversity, driven primarily, but not exclusively by postwar reconstruction efforts, and one that demanded a level of planning for language support services that differed substantively to the approach taken in wartime.
 I explore examples of interpreter and translator recruitment processes, working conditions and reflections - by interpreters and government agents - on their practice.
 Shining a spotlight on the framing used to describe roles, articulate lived experiences, and monitor practice, I examine the significance of such framing for understanding perceptions of ‘professionalism’ in their historical context.

-Rebecca Tipton (University of Manchester, UK) is a Senior Lecturer in Interpreting and Translation Studies at the University of Manchester at the Centre for Translation and Intercultural Studies.
+Rebecca Tipton is a Senior Lecturer in Interpreting and Translation Studies at the University of Manchester at the Centre for Translation and Intercultural Studies.
 Her research examines professional and non-professional interpreting in statutory and voluntary sector services from contemporary and historical perspectives.
 She is the author of The Routledge Guide to Teaching Ethics in Translation and Interpreting Education (2024).

 Roundtable: NPIT in Austria - Research and Practice